 BART: Take BART to the 16th and Mission Street stop.
 You will find the theater just a half a block east of this station.

 You can also drive to this theater.
 Parking on the street is tough, so I recommend finding a parking garage.
 Your best bet is the Hoff Street Garage at 42 Hoff Street.
 It's just one block west of Mission Street between 16th and 17th Streets.
 It's open until 2am, so you will have plenty of time to get your car after the Save the Waves event.

 Thanksgiving: Thanksgiving is a fantastic time to visit San Francisco.
 Many tours are running and several top attractions will be open.
 You will also find lots of wonderful places to grab lunch or dinner.
 Click here to check out my Insider's Guide to Thanksgiving in San Francisco.

 American Indian Film Festival: The American Indian Film Festival features films about this interesting community.
 Learn more about issues related to American Indian life from independent filmmakers.
-Find the entire schedule of films for this year.

 Tree Lighting Ceremonies: Start your holidays out right by attending one of this year's tree lighting ceremonies.
 You will find them all over San Francisco, including in Union Square, Pier 39, and Ghirardelli Square.
 On this calendar, you will also find other popular holiday events all over the Bay Area.
 Click here for details.